AFLplusplus/AFLplusplus/docs/important_changes.md

 # Important changes in AFL++

-This document lists important changes in AFL++, for example, major behaviour changes.
+This document lists important changes in AFL++, for example, major behavior changes.

 ## From version 3.00 onwards